alienator88/Pearcleaner/README.md

 - Sentinel monitor is extremely small (210KB) and uses ~2mb of ram to run in the background and file watch.
 Communicates to app via custom url scheme instead of xpc to keep things even lighter
 - Mini mode which can be enabled from Settings
 - Can drop apps to uninstall directly on the App Icon itself or the drop target in the app window
+- Will differentiate between regular apps and Safari web-apps with a "web" label next to each item in the list
 - Requires Full Disk permission to search for files and also Accessibility to delete/restore files
 - Built-in auto-updater that pulls latest release notes and binaries from GitHub Releases